skeeto/skeeto.github.com/_posts/2023-06-26-Solving-Two-Sum-in-C-with-a-tiny-hash-table.markdown

 a hash table construction suitable for many problems, requires only a few lines of code.
-This approach is useful even when a standard hash table is available, because by [exploiting the known problem constraints][ctx], it beats typical generic hash table performance by 1–2 orders of magnitude ([demo][gist]).
+This approach is useful even when a standard hash table is available, because by [exploiting the known problem constraints][ctx], it beats typical generic hash table performance by an order of magnitude ([demo][gist]).

 The Two Sum exercise, restated: